 To put the principles simply, workspaces meant to elicit greater productivity levels should have a bluer tone, meant to keep employees alert.
 But your office layout should also be designed with comfortable lighting to provide balance and relaxation when necessary.

-Ergonomics Principles: Acoustics
+Office Ergonomics Principles: Acoustics

 Sound can have a big impact on the working environment and can affect both productivity and the overall quality of the work experience.
 There’s the distraction factor, which is the most common complaint related to open office layouts (and workspaces in general).